-Recall that a partition of X is a disjoint collection of non-empty subsets of X whose union is X [13] [14].
+Having the capability of building full teams, let us now show how to compute the liquid schedule of a data exchange.
 A schedule $\alpha$ of a traffic X is a collection of simultaneities of X partitioning the traffic X. A step of a schedule $\alpha$ is an element of the schedule $\alpha$ . $#(\alpha)$ , the length of a schedule $\alpha$ , is the number of steps in $\alpha$ .
 A schedule of a traffic is optimal if the traffic does not have any shorter schedule.
 If the length of a schedule is equal to the duration of the traffic then the schedule is liquid.
 A liquid schedule is optimal, but the inverse is not always true, meaning that a traffic may not have a liquid schedule.
-The Fig. 5. demonstrates a traffic, which does not have a team and therefore may not have a liquid schedule.
-Fig. 6 shows a liquid schedule for the collective traffic shown in Fig 1.
+Fig. 6. demonstrates a traffic that does not have a team and therefore no liquid schedule.
+Fig. 7 shows a liquid schedule for the collective traffic shown in Fig 1.

-Fig. 5.
-No team and no liquid schedule
+Fig. 6.
+This traffic has no team and no liquid schedule.